Based on your genetics, your genetic predisposition for Osteoporosis is

 What does this mean?

-Your genotypes indicate that you have normal risk for Osteoporosis.
+Your genotypes indicate that you have a typical risk of osteoporosis.

 How Is Your Genetic Risk Calculated?